MarioGomezRamos/THOx/README.md

    - hort: if nonzero, uses a stabilization procedure of the CC equations (see long text description)
    - skip (T/F): if true, skips this section

 ### XSECTIONS namelist:  fileamp, thmin, thmax, dth, thcut, doublexs, triplexs, phixs, icore, ner, ermin, ermax, jsets(:)
+- fileamp
+- thmin, thmax, dth: angular grid for printing scattering amplitudes and cross sections
+- thcut: angular cutoff for computation of relative energy distribution
+- doublexs (T/F): if true, evaluates and prints double differential cross sections as a function of core-valence relative energy
+- triplexs (T/F): if true, evaluates and prints triple differential cross sections.
+The energy and angular grids for the fragments are later read using the framework, gridnener, gridthetac, gridthetav, gridphi namelists.
+- phixs (T/F): if true, prints five-fold differential cross sections without phi angle integration
+- icore: index of core state for the calculation of double and triple differential cross sections
+- ner, ermin, ermax
+- jsets(:): array of jpsets indexes to be included in the computation of double and triple differential cross sections

 ### FRAMEWORK namelist: sys, idet